 You’ll probably visit a few different wedding venues before you find the one you want to marry at.
 After all, from rustic venues to unusual venues, you really are spoilt for choice!
 In order to narrow it down, it's important to have some key questions to ask your wedding venue.

 There’ll be a huge amount of information to take away at each viewing and it’s easy to realise you forgot to ask lots of important questions.
 Sometimes it can also be difficult to work out what questions to ask at a wedding viewing.

 1. How Long Can I Provisionally Hold a Date For?

-During peak season, it’s important to hold your wedding date to avoid the disappointment of someone else booking it.
-Some venues let you hold a date for free until they get other interest, while others will ask you to pay a refundable or non-refundable deposit.
-Find out whether you’ll need to pay and how long they’ll hold it for while you weigh up your venue options.
+During peak wedding season, it’s important to hold your wedding date to avoid the disappointment of someone else booking it.
+Some venues let you hold a date for free for a certain period of time, while others will ask you to pay a refundable (sometimes non-refundable) deposit.

 2. How Many Guests Can You Accommodate in the Day and the Evening?